Review: OwlRC SWR Meter for 5.8GHz Antennas

-OWLRC recently came up with a compact and affordable SWR meter that can measures 5.8GHz antennas performance, well, roughly.
-It has a simple UI, a bright touchscreen and powers off a 3S LiPo battery.
+OwlRC recently introduced a compact and affordable SWR meter designed for measuring 5.8GHz antenna performance.
+It features a simple UI, a bright touchscreen, and is powered by a 3S LiPo battery.

-It’s perhaps not the most precise tool, but it’s useful for various things:
+While not the most precise tool, it’s useful for:

 Note that SWR value is only one aspect of FPV antenna performance, there are many other factors as discussed in our FPV antenna tutorial.

-A Close Look at the OwlRC SWR Meter
+A Closer Look at the OwlRC SWR Meter

 There are only two modes, operation should be simple enough for most people? :)